andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 Oslo's character as a low-rise city with plentiful green space

+<h4 class="article-subheader">Library</h4>
+Joining the Opera House in the group of buildings that are generally revered among Osloites(?) is the Oslo __________ Library.

+Stats.

+One lazy afternoon while wandering around the city center I duck into the library to continue my wanderings in of doors.
+The most striking aspect of the library is the massive atrium at its center.
+Waves of natural light wash through the space,

 <h4 class="article-subheader">Norsk Teknisk</h4>
 Upset that the Viking Ship Museum is closed.
 Closed from September 2021 until